 How to Respond a USCIS Request for Evidence (RFE)?

 In fact, the number of RFEs being issued by the USCIS has multiplied in recent years, and it has nearly doubled in some categories, such as the H-1B.
-In some cases, getting a request for evidence letter can be a blessing in disguise, because the communication from the USCIS will tell you exactly what you need to send to the Service to get approved for your visa or green card.
+In some cases, getting a request for evidence letter can be a blessing in disguise, because the communication from the USCIS will tell you exactly what you need to send to the Service to get approved for your application.

 Purposes of a Request for Evidence (RFE)